ztomasze/5parsecs/README.md

 # 5parsecs

-Notes for a 5 Parsecs from Home campaign
+Notes for a 5 Parsecs from Home campaign.

+See <https://ztomasze.github.io/5parsecs/> for published version.